United Kingdom labour law: Redundancy

 Although workers could be redundant, the employer may still be liable for unfair dismissal by following an unfair procedure.
 The procedure the employer follows to select employees to make redundant must be procedurally fair.
 In Williams v Compair Maxam Ltd Browne-Wilkinson J held that the proper steps should be to (1) give all warning possible (2) consult the union (3) agree objective criteria (4) follow those criteria, and (5) always check there if there is alternative employment rather than dismissal.
 This meant that the managers, who had selected workers to lose their jobs based on personal preferences, had unfairly dismissed the workforce.
 The criteria that the employer uses must be observable, and reviewable.
 However, employers do not need to disclose to employees all the details of their reasoning when they select people for redundancy unless there is a specific complaint of unfairness.
 A last in, first out policy, as used in many collective agreements will be regarded as fair.
 For example, in Rolls-Royce plc v Unite the Union, Rolls-Royce plc challenged a collective agreement which gave extra points in a selection procedure for years of service as being unlawful discrimination against younger workers (who it wished to retain).
 The Court of Appeal agreed with the union that this represented a proportionate means of achieving a legitimate aim of rewarding seniority, particularly since older workers might find alternative employment much harder to secure.
 If possible, employers should attempt to redeploy redundant staff within their firm.
-Under ERA 1996 section 141 an employee should accept a suitable offer for redeployment, and will lose entitlement to redundancy if he or she declines it.
+Under ERA 1996 section 141 an employee should accept a suitable offer for redeployment, and will lose entitlement to redundancy if the offer is declined.
 'Suitable' means substantially similar in terms of status, wages and types of duties.
 For example, in Thomas Wragg & Sons Ltd v Wood the Employment Appeal Tribunal held that it was reasonable for Wood to refuse an alternative job offer the day before his termination took effect.
 He was therefore redundant.
 There is also, under section 138, a right to refuse an alternative job to which an employee is redeployed after a four-week trial period if it would be reasonable.
 However, redeployment remains an option for the employer that gives it greater scope to avoid redundancy payments.
 A right for the employee to be redeployed does not yet exist, except to the extent that the employer must consult about redeployment possibilities when more than 20 employees could be redundant.